 Our Research

-At the Dynamic Brain and Memory Lab, our goal is to uncover the processes and neural mechanisms underlying learning and memory.
-Using brain imaging in conjunction with behavioral experiments and computational modeling, our lab studies how changes in brain activity can translate to changes in behavior and cognition.
-This would ultimately inform the developments of tools and approaches for clinical interventions and also for the enhancement of cognitive functions in healthy populations.
+At the Dynamic Brain and Memory Lab, our goal is to uncover the processes and neural mechanisms that underlie learning and memory.
+Our lab combines brain imaging, behavioural experiments, and computational modeling to study how fluctuations in brain activity relate to changes in behaviour and cognition.
+Our investigations aim to guide the development of clinical interventions and tools, enhancing cognitive function in the wider population.

 Check out what we’re working on!